magicalyak/ansible-role-nginx-ingress-oidc/README.md

         oidc_client_secret: "PourSomeSecretsOnMeButDontUseThisOne2"
         oidc_logout_redirect: "https://login.microsoftonline.com/dd3dfd2f-6a3b-40d1-9be0-tenantid/oauth2/v2.0/logout"
         oidc_hmac_key: ThisHMACNeedsToBeUnique2
-        oidc_hostname: "socat.default.svc.cluster.local"     # This is for a socat tunnel if you have a forward proxy
+        oidc_socat_hostname: "socat.default.svc.cluster.local"     # This is for a socat tunnel if you have a forward proxy

     oidc_kube_dns: coredns.kube-system.svc.k8s.nginx.net                        # Only change if customized or coredns is default
     oidc_headless_dns:  nginx-ingress-headless.nginx-ingress.svc.k8s.nginx.net  # Only change if customized